 A development workflow is the process you follow during development to save time and minimize errors.
 It includes stages like setup (scaffolding), development, testing, integration, optimization, and deployment.

 The setup process of developing a site using platformOS includes three main steps:

-- A Partner creates a new Instance through the Partner Portal.
-The platformOS engine saves the Instance, which – after authorization – becomes available for developers to deploy and sync to.
+When you create an Instance, the platformOS engine saves the Instance, which – after authorization – becomes available for you to deploy and sync to.

-Development Instances are different copies of the same Instance/codebase used for developing, updating, and testing a site without risking the integrity of the live site.
+Development Instances are used for developing, updating, and testing a site without risking the integrity of the live site.

 You can set up different types of Instances (staging/production) through the Partner Portal.

 - Local codebase: You develop your site (write code) in your codebase in your local environment.

 - Staging Instance: The staging Instance can be used for testing, presenting the changes to the client for approval, QA (Quality Assurance), or UAT (User Acceptance Testing).

 - Production Instance: The production Instance is the live site available to visitors.

 Based on the project’s size, scope, or requirements, stages from the above workflow can be removed, or additional stages can be added.
 For example, a testing site before staging can be added to separate testing from QA and UAT.